saleempadi/gittutorial/Assignment8/README.md

 ## Running the file
 * Open the index.html in Chrome Broswer.
 * Here the CSS snd JS Script are inside the html page.
-* Enter the Character in the guess text field and enter.
+* Enter the Character in the guess text field then enter.

 ## Authors